-The measurement items of the formative construct in this study are in accordance to the work of Levi-Bliech et al. (2018) that carry out construct validity for similar construct.
-The Variance Inflation Factor (VIF) of ICT items were below three (Hair et al., 2016; Petter et al., 2007) suggesting no collinearity across formative measurement items (Table 2).
-The next step is to test the statistically significant of the outer weight.
-We used 5,000 bootstrap samples for the final results (Hair et al., 2016; Hair et al., 2012).
-The outer weights were statistically significant except for ICT8 (Table 1).
-Yet we decided to retain ICT 6 in the formative construct despite the outer weight is not significant because of content validity (Hair et al., 2016).
+The measurement items of the formative construct in this study are in accordance with the work of Levi-Bliech et al. (2018), who carried out construct validity for similar constructs.
+The VIFs of the ICT items were below 3 (Hair et al., 2016; Petter et al., 2007), suggesting no collinearity across formative measurement items (Table 2).
+The next step is to test the statistical significance of the outer weight.
+We used 5000 bootstrap samples for the final results (Hair et al., 2016; Hair et al., 2012).
+The outer weights were statistically significant except for ICT8 (Table 1); yet we decided to retain ICT 6 in the formative construct despite the outer weight not being significant because of content validity (Hair et al., 2016).

 Table 2: Outer weights